 Program Coordinator, SJD Program

-Diana Sawyer is the Program Coordinator for the Program on Law & Government.
-Diana serves as the main point of contact for students' administrative needs while in the Program.
-She previously worked for Senator Blanche Lincoln and Representative Vic Snyder.
-She joined the Program on Law & Government in 2010.
-Diana earned a Bachelor of Arts magna cum laude from the University of Arkansas in Political Science and International Relations with minors in Spanish and European Studies.
+Guarina Lopez-Davis is the Program Coordinator for the Program on Law and Government.
+Guarina serves as the main point of contact for students' administrative needs while in the Program.
+She previously worked for the Program on Environmental and Energy Law at the Washington College of Law.

 Program Assistant, SJD Program

 Hannah Purkey is the Program Assistant for the Program on Law & Government.
 Hannah fields phone inquiries, organizes projects and events, and helps with students’ administrative needs.
-She previously worked in the Office of Development and Alumni Relations on the Advancement Operations team.
+She previously worked in the Office of Development and Alumni Relations at American University.
 She graduated Magna Cum Laude from the University of Pittsburgh in Communication & Rhetoric, with certificates in Global Studies and Arabic Language and Culture.